ahmedembeddedx/ahmedembeddedx/README.md

 Here are some of the projects I've worked on:

-1. Google DSC Project - Past Paper App that Lets Students Access and Upload Past Papers
+1. Google DSC Project - An All Rounder App for FAST NUCES Students
 2. Machine Learning Model for Predicting Tesla Rocket Launch
 3. Data Science Project that predicts Car Resale Value
-4. Currently working ML Model to predict the Insurance Claim by analyzing FitBit Data
+4. Currently working ML Model to predict the Credit Card Scams
-5. Currently working ML Model to predict the Credit Card Scams
+5. Currently working ML Model to predict the Mortgage Data

-## My Interests

-- Apart from my technical interests, I enjoy Sports, Data, and Coding.
-- I'm a huge Cricket Freak, but never played it once in my life.

 ## Let's Connect